Posted in Model/Display Homes, Neighborhoods

 SF EXAMINER JUL 10, 1901

-The first unit would open in 1920, extending across Moraga Avenue from the present business district up and over to the Piedmont border.
+The first unit opened in 1920, extending across Moraga Avenue from the present business district up to the Piedmont border.
 They called this unit Montclair Acres, and the great demand for lots resulted in the opening of Montclair Estates in 1921.

 SF Examiner Nov 2, 1920